 Nicknamed the “Mediterranean Flower,” Croatia’s second-largest city, Split, is located on a peninsula off the Dalmatian Coast.
 The city’s main attraction is its historic core of beautiful Gothic and Renaissance architecture of which the Diocletian’s Palace is the crown jewel.
 Built between 298 and 305 AD, this Roman Emperor palace complex is more like a small city itself with a maze of marble walkways and buildings containing shops, cafes and bars.
 Outside the historic center, tourists will find plenty to see and do including strolling along the seaside promenade, shopping at the lively Green Market and swimming at Bacvice beach.

-See Also: Where to Stay in Split
+See Also: Top Things to Do in Split

 One of the most beautiful natural wonders in Croatia and all of Europe, the Plitvice National Park consists of several breathtaking lakes, waterfalls and lush forest.
 The park’s most notable features are the 16 interconnecting lakes that are divided into upper and lower clusters.
 Formed by natural travertine dams, the lakes range in distinct colors from turquoise to blue, green and gray.
 Visitors can explore the lakes and surrounding area by walking along the assortment of wooden walkways as well as by boat.